lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 8.** It is all one to a godly man, *night* or *day.* For what *night* can there be to him who hath God always with him, who is a *sun* to comfort him, as well as a shield to protect him Ps 84:11; and *the light of whose countenance,* if it be but very little, is more comfortable than all things else whatsoever that the *day* can bring with it.
 He can say, "When I sit in darkness, the Lord shall be a light unto me" Mic 7:8; and "the Lord my God will enlighten my darkness."
 Ps 18:28.
 To tell you the truth, I think the *night* is the merriest time that the godly man hath, and the saddest for the wicked man (who, though he may make use of *darkness* to hide his sin, yet is he afraid, because of that very thing in which his safety consists).
 For if a man be merry in good company, he must needs be more merry when he enjoys it better, and there is less to disturb his mirth.
 So as it is with a godly man in the *night*, when the greatest part of his hindrances are removed, and he can "delight himself in the Almighty" without disturbance.
 Job 27:10.
 David says that the Lord would indeed *command his lovingkindness in the daytime.* but, *in the night* (says he) *his song shall be with me*.—"His song, "as I think, not of *thanksgiving,* but of *joy and exultation,* such as God uses to give at that time.
 Job 35:10.
 In the *daytime* the soul is so taken up with base employments, so distracted with variety of sensible objects, and so busied with work for the body, that either she hath no leisure at all to do her own work (such as this joy is as much as anything) or she cannot do it so well as she would, or so well as she could *in the night,* when she hath less to do.
 I doubt not but the worldly and carnal man, now that I am talking so much of *night,* and sleep, will be ready to say that I do but *dream,* and to answer me as the fellow did the hunter, when he bade him hear "what heavenly music his dogs made."
 For I know he counts the music and songs that we speak of, nothing but a frenzy, or a fancy at least, such as mad and diseased people have in their brain, while they imagine it to be in the air.
 But, as Peter said of those upon whom the Holy Ghost fell, "These men are not drunk, as ye suppose; "so may I reply to such men, No such matter, the godly are not mad, as ye suppose, for their songs are not works of their own fancy, not made of their own head, but set for them by God himself, "who giveth songs in the night."
 Job 35:10. *Zachary Bogan.*

 **Verse 8.** *And my prayer unto the God of my life.* Here may be seen that David's religion was a religion of prayer *after* deliverance, as well as before.
 The selfish who cry out in trouble will have done with their prayers, when the trouble is over.
 With David it was the very reverse.
-Deliverance from trouble would strengthen his confidence in God, embolden his addresses to him, and furnish him with new arguments...There is great *need* of prayer after deliverance; for the time of deliverance is often a time of temptation; the soul being elated, and thrown off its guard.
+Deliverance from trouble would strengthen his confidence in God, embolden his addresses to him, and furnish him with new arguments...
+There is great *need* of prayer after deliverance; for the time of deliverance is often a time of temptation; the soul being elated, and thrown off its guard.
 At such seasons much of the joy that is felt may be merely natural, as David's would probably be when rescued from that corroding care which injures the body as well as distresses the soul.
 There is danger of mistaking; of supposing it to be all spiritual, and hence of imagining the soul to be in a higher state of grace than it really is, and so, of being imperceptibly drawn into a state of false security.
 There is then especial need of that prayer.
 "Hold thou me up, and I shall be safe."
 And with some peculiarly, who being of a sanguine constitution of mind, are in times of enjoyment, soon puffed up and brought into danger. *Henry March.*

 **Verse 8.** *(last clause)*.
 Your song and your prayer must be directed to God as *the God of your life.* You do not own him as God, except you own and adore him as your all sufficient good, and that "fulness which filleth all in all."
 You detract from the glory of his Godhead, if you attribute not this to him; and if, accordingly, as one that cannot live without him, you do not seek union with him, and join yourself to him, and then rejoice and solace yourself in that blessed conjunction. *John Howe.*